 Montana INBRE Faculty Research RFP

-Montana INBRE is soliciting proposals for Pilot Planning grants, Pilot Projects, and Major Research Projects in the areas of basic biomedical science, environmental health, public health, infectious diseases, rural and/or Native American health disparities, and food security/sovereignty.
-Montana INBRE strives to develop a diversified research portfolio that spans bench science, social science, and community engagement spheres and seeks to include all academic institutions across the Montana INBRE network.
-Within these general areas, proposals must address at least one of Montana INBRE’s research priority areas:
+Montana INBRE is soliciting proposals for Major Research Projects, Pilot Research Projects, and Pilot Planning Grants in the areas of basic biomedical science, infectious diseases, chronic diseases, environmental health, public health, community wellness, and health-related challenges facing rural or Native American communities.
+Montana INBRE strives to develop a varied research portfolio that spans bench science, data science, social science, and community engagement spheres and seeks to include all academic institutions across the Montana INBRE network.

 Projects can be developed within a single discipline (e.g., social sciences), but collaborative projects between biomedical and social and behavioral health investigators are also possible and encouraged.
-Student involvement in research is important and strongly encouraged.
-Projects should have a high likelihood of leading to independent funding.
+Student involvement in research is important and strongly encouraged, as well.
+Research projects should have a high likelihood of leading to independent funding and scientific publications.

-Per NIH rules, project leaders of major awards are expected to contribute six month's effort towards research during the grant year.
-Contact Montana INBRE Director, Brian Bothner, or Program Coordinator, Ann Bertagnolli, for more information on investigator effort.
+Per NIH rules, leaders of major research projects are expected to contribute six month's effort towards research during the grant year.
+Pilot Project Leaders are expected to contribute at least three month's effort towards research.
+Contact Montana INBRE Director, Brian Bothner, or Program Coordinator, Sarah Codd, for more information on investigator effort.

-Investigators are required to consult with Montana INBRE Core staff and/or facility managers in the development of their research proposal and are strongly encouraged to take advantage of research resources available through INBRE Cores.
-Core/Facility names and contacts for these resources include:
+Investigators are required to consult with Montana INBRE Core staff and/or facility managers in the development of their research proposal and are strongly encouraged to take advantage of research resources available through MT INBRE programs, cores, and facilities.
+These resources are:

 If human subjects are involved in the proposed research, applicants should consult with the IRB of record (at their own institutions or the institution to which protocols are deferred) regarding application requirements and due dates.
 The IRB of record in collaborative research between MSU investigators and researchers at partner intuitions is generally the IRB at the partner institution, though MSU investigators must submit the protocol to MSU’s IRB for review as well.
 For guidance, contact:

-Faculty in the biomedical, social/behavioral, economic, agriculture, and engineering sciences may apply for Montana INBRE Funding.
+Faculty in the biomedical, social, behavioral, economic, agricultural, computational, and engineering sciences may apply for Montana INBRE research funding.
 Most successful applicants will not have independently funded programs and priority is given to new, junior, and/or early-stage investigators.
-Research proposals may include contributions from established investigators; however, new/junior investigators should always have the lead role in any project, and proposed compensation for established investigators should be minimal, if any.
+Research proposals may include contributions from established investigators.
+New/junior investigators should always have the lead role in any proposal, and grant-budget compensation for any collaborators with established research programs must be minimal, if any.

 Only one proposal per project leader will be considered.

 NIH rules preclude investigators from holding concurrent funding from more than one NIH IDeA-program.
-As such, a Montana INBRE-funded investigator may not have concurrent funding from MSU's Center for American Indian and Rural Health Equity (CAIRHE) or through the Mountain West CTR-IN.
+As such, a Montana INBRE-funded Project Leader may not have concurrent funding from other IDeA programs supporting Montana-based investigators such as MSU's Center for American Indian and Rural Health Excellence (CAIRHE) and the Mountain West CTR-IN.

-Investigators may of course submit proposals to multiple IDeA program RFPs / FOAs simultaneously; however, if successful, an investigator may not accept funding from more than one program when grant years overlap.
+Investigators may of course submit proposals to multiple IDeA program RFPs / FOAs simultaneously; however, if successful, an investigator may not accept or receive funding from more than one IDeA program when grant years overlap.

-Per NIH rules, project leaders of major awards are expected to contribute six month's effort towards research during the grant year.
-Contact Montana INBRE Director, Brian Bothner, or Program Coordinator, Ann Bertagnolli, for more information on investigator effort.
+Per NIH rules, leaders of major awards are expected to contribute six month's effort towards research during the grant year.
+Pilot Project Leaders are expected to contribute at least three month's effort towards research.
+Contact Montana INBRE Director, Brian Bothner, or Program Coordinator, Sarah Codd, for more information on investigator effort.

-IMPORTANT: All prospective proposal writers should discuss their project ideas with Dr. Brian Bothner, Dr. Ann Bertagnolli, or Dr. Mark Quinn before submitting a letter of intent.
-This is important an any award level and is especially true for those proposing research collaborations and/or work involving community engagement.
+IMPORTANT: All prospective proposal writers should discuss their project ideas with Brian Bothner, Sarah Codd, or Mark Quinn before submitting a letter of intent.
+This is important at any award level and is especially true for those proposing research collaborations and/or work involving community engagement.

-Funded at up to $10,000 direct costs per year, planning projects are available for Project Leaders (PLs) who require time to develop relationship(s) and research partnerships with communities, define a collaborative research project, develop a Community Advisory Committee, and begin the IRB process, if required.
-These competitive projects are funded for one year and facilitate the development of a Pilot Research Project.
+Funded at up to $10,000 direct costs per year, planning grants are available to prospective investigators who require time to develop relationship(s) and research partnerships with communities, define a collaborative research project scope, develop a Community Advisory Board, and begin the IRB process.
+This competitive funding mechanism is for one year and is intended to facilitate the development of a Pilot Research Project proposal the following year.

 Pilot Research Project

-Funded at $10,000 - $50,000 direct costs per year, pilot projects are designed for Project Leaders (PLs) who do not currently have significant preliminary data or established community partnerships.
-However, having preliminary data and/or established community partnerships in place at the time of the application would be considered an advantage.
-These projects can be competitively renewed for a second year if clear and significant progress toward a research project grant proposal is evident.
-The research project could be an application for a Montana INBRE Major Research Project or an application to another funding agency.
+Funded at $10,000 - $50,000 direct costs per year, Pilot Research Projects are designed for investigators who may not currently have significant preliminary data or fully established community partnerships.
+However, having preliminary data and/or established community partnerships in place already would be considered an advantage.
+Pilot projects can be competitively renewed for a second year if clear and significant progress toward a research project grant proposal is evident.
+In special cases, a third year of INBRE Pilot or Major research funding may be obtained by PLs from PUIs and TCUs, pending DRPP leadership approval and competitive scientific review.

 Major Research Project

-Funded at $50,000 - $100,000 direct costs per year, major research projects are designed for PLs who currently have preliminary data (but insufficient to be competitive for an external grant application) and established relationships with communities, if doing community-based participatory research.
-Pending a competitive renewal, Major projects are eligible for a second year of research funding, during which PLs will also pursue external funding from NIH and/or other funding agency.
+Funded at $50,000 - $100,000 direct costs per year, major research projects are designed for PLs who currently have preliminary data (but insufficient to be competitive for an external grant application) and established partnerships with communities, if engaging in community-based participatory research.
+Pending a competitive renewal, Major projects are eligible for a second year of research funding, during which PLs will be expected to pursue external funding from NIH and/or other funding agency.
 Interdisciplinary major research projects are strongly encouraged, such as those involving collaborations among social, behavioral, cultural and biomedical faculty.

 Pre-Proposal